-I haven't made a blog post in a while, but as some of you may know, I migrated my website from WordPress to VuePress and moved hosting from SiteGround to Netlify.
-I am super happy with the results and everything just works and won't break randomly.
-My site can't get hacked because everything is completely static and I also get an added benifit of speed.
+I haven’t made a blog post in a while.
+But as some of you may know, I migrated my website from WordPress to VuePress and moved to host from SiteGround to Netlify.
+I am super happy with the results and everything just works and won’t break randomly.
+My site can’t get hacked because everything is completely static and I also get an added benefit of speed.

-My site on SiteGround was going so slow, it was in the 20s for mobile and now it's in the 60s which is incredible.
-For desktop it's around 98 to 100 (Google PageSpeed results can vary).
-The speed improvements is now down to me to sort out since it's not the fault of Netlify.
-This is great, because it gives me more control on how to improve my site which I will be working on at some point.
-Right now I'm looking at moving michaelbrooks.dev and brookspetsitters.com to Netlify which will be using Vue (not VuePress) and TailWind CSS as my main assets.
-Progress is slow due to other work commitments, but it's going great and I hope to be releasing michaelbrooks.dev very soon.
+My site on SiteGround was going so slow.
+It was in the 20s for mobile and now it’s in the 60s which is incredible.
+For desktop, it’s around 98 to 100 (Google PageSpeed results can vary).
+The speed improvements are now down to me to sort out since it’s not the fault of Netlify.
+This is great because it gives me more control on how to improve my site which I will be working on at some point.
+Right now I’m looking at moving michaelbrooks.dev and brookspetsitters.com to Netlify.
+Which will be using Vue (not VuePress) and TailWind CSS as my main assets.
+Progress is slow due to other work commitments.
+But it’s going great and I hope to be releasing michaelbrooks.dev very soon.

-You may be wondering how I'm adding content which is another interesting thing.
-I could add or edit my posts locally and preview locally before pushing to Git and then deploying to Netlify, but an easier way is to use NetlifyCMS.
-You simply add a html file into a public admin directory, hook up "Identity" using the Netlify backend and finally creating a configuration file which tells Netlify where and how you want your pages to save.
-Once done, you can then go to /admin and create new pages or posts and once saved, Netlify will push it up to GitHub which will then automatically trigger a deploy ready for everyone to see.
+You may be wondering how I’m adding content which is another interesting topic.
+I could add or edit my posts locally and preview locally before pushing to Git and then deploying to Netlify.
+However, an easier way is to use NetlifyCMS.
+You simply add an HTML file into a public admin directory, hook up “Identity” using the Netlify backend.
+Then create a configuration file which tells Netlify where and how you want your pages to save.
+Once done, you can then go to /admin and create new pages or posts.
+Once saved, Netlify will push it up to GitHub which will then automatically trigger a deploy ready for everyone to see.

 It’s well and truly amazing, and if you want to know how I got started using VuePress as my blog, you can check out this lovely blog post by Howar31.

-I hope you enjoyed this blog post and I will try to get back to more of a schedule very soon.
-I will also be constantly updating this site as there are lots of improvements to be made.
+I hope you enjoyed this blog post.
+I will try to get back to more of a schedule very soon.
+Also, I will be constantly updating this site as there are lots of improvements to be made.
 Such as lazy loading images, a better RSS feed, and possibly a custom VuePress theme.